U.S. labor leader calls for human drivers in automated vehicles

 “We do not allow passenger airplanes to operate without pilots or passenger rail to run without engineers, and we should use a similar approach with AVs that operate on our often-congested roadways and in complex transit networks,” Regan says in his testimony.

-Regan's testimony comes after Reuters reported last week that Alphabet Inc’s Waymo (GOOGL.O) and rival Cruise have applied for permits to start charging for rides and delivery using autonomous vehicles in San Francisco. read more
+Regan’s testimony comes after Reuters reported last week that Alphabet Inc’s Waymo and rival Cruise have applied for permits to start charging for rides and delivery using autonomous vehicles in San Francisco.

 Waymo said it planned to start with “drivered operations” and Cruise expects to deploy vehicles without humans behind the wheel, according to documents seen by Reuters.